 - Ace Attorney:

 - In Ultimate Marvel vs. Capcom 3, Phoenix Wright is able to "cross-examine" and prove the guilt of Amaterasu (a wolf, though one who's the physical incarnation of a sun goddess) and Rocket Raccoon (a raccoon, albeit a talking alien raccoon).

 - Professor Layton vs. Phoenix Wright: Ace Attorney sees the triumphant return of this trope.
 Worth noting that it wasn't Phoenix's idea this time, it was a witness's.
 At least this time he had someone who Speaks Fluent Animal to help the parrot understand what the question is.

-Phoenix: The defense summons its new witness, Mister Cracker the Parrot!
+Phoenix: The defence summons its new witness, Mister Cracker the Parrot!

 Judge: The court sees the situation as follows...